What is the Hand Weavers Guild of Lincoln?

 Studio members can use the studio at any time.

-No. The Studio has many looms available for use.
-Looms are provided for all classes and workshops.
-If you want to work on a project of your own, you just need to be a studio member and work at the Studio.
+The Studio has many looms available for use.
+Looms are provided for all classes and most workshops.
+If you want to work on a project of your own at the Studio, you need to be a studio member.
 The studio has 4,6,8, 10, and 16 harness floor looms of the counterbalance, countermarche, and jack varieties.

 What you make is only limited by your imagination.
 Members have made rugs, tapestries, table runners, placemats, curtains, window dressings, scarves, table linens, book covers, guitar straps, etc. as well as fabric for garments.
 To see more examples of what members have made, please see our photos page.